devavratTomar/cnn_mri_reconstruction/README.md

 2. `Skimage` for saving and displaying images

 ## Training model
 For training the model, please use NVIDIA GPU with compute capacity greater or equal to 3.5.
-For multiple GPUs, you can set visible `CUDA` devices for training by setting environment varialbe `CUDA_VISIBLE_DEVICES` as `0` or `1`, where `0`, `1` is device id.
+For multiple GPUs, you can set visible `CUDA` devices for training by setting environment variable `CUDA_VISIBLE_DEVICES` as `0` or `1`, where `0`, `1` is device id.

 To train the model with default DeepCascade architecture, run the following command